FootprintsForFreedom/Backend/Sources/AppApi/Documentation.docc/Api/User/UserDelete.md

 This endpoint is only available to the user himself and admins.

-The own or admin user token has to be sent as a `BearerToken` with the request.
+The own or admin access token has to be sent as a `BearerToken` with the request.

 ## Response